vrindasubhash/NutriNinja/README.md

 # NutriNinja
 ### What is it?
 NutriNinja is an application aimed at introducing people to new foods by suggesting a meal based on user preference.
-There is also an option to fetch a completely random meal!
+There is also an option to generate a completely random meal!

 People can create accounts, which they can login with later, with which they can save their preferences, for easy meal generation.